This post may contain affiliate links. Please read my disclosure policy.

 How to roast a whole chicken

 - Properly season your bird with plenty of salt and pepper.
-Seriously, this is the key to a tasty, super-juicy chicken.
+Seriously, this is the key to a tasty, super-juicy chicken, whether it’s a roasted whole bird or portioned into baked chicken quarters.

 2. Next, insert the lemon, garlic cloves and herbs inside the chicken and tie it up with a piece of string.
 You can also use toothpicks pushed through the skin on either side of the cavity.